preyan/simple-notes-express-api/readme.md

 The project is designed to be easy to use and integrate into other projects.
 The API documentation provides detailed information on how to use the API.
 The project includes user authentication, note creation, and note management features, making it a great starting point for building a note taking app.

+Go

 ## API Documentation

 The API documentation is made available via [Swagger](https://localhost:5000/swagger).
+Openapi documentation is also available at [http://localhost:5000/api-docs](http://localhost:5000/api-docs)

 ## Contributing